DaveSkender/Stock.Indicators/PerformanceBenchmarks/README.md

 ## for v0.10.7

-These are the execution time for the current indicators **using two years of historical daily stock quotes** (e.g. 502 periods) with default or typical parameters.
+These are the execution times for the current indicators using two years of historical daily stock quotes (502 periods) with default or typical parameters.

 ``` bash
 BenchmarkDotNet=v0.12.1, OS=Windows 10.0.19041.508 (2004/?/20H1)